Carla Woodcock: Career

 In 2016, Woodcock was cast in the Netflix drama series Free Rein as Susie Garrett.
 The series made its debut in 2017, and she portrayed Susie in all three series, as well as the two feature-length specials.
 At the beginning of the series, Woodcock describes her character Susie as "a bit of pushover who lives in the shadow of her best friend", but notes that by the conclusion of Free Rein, Susie is a "strong, confident young woman".
 After the first series of Free Rein, Woodcock appeared in two episodes of the ITV soap opera Emmerdale as Lilly.

 In 2019, Woodcock appeared in two episodes of the CW science fiction series Pandora as Sarika Larson, alongside Free Rein co-star Martin Bobb-Semple.
 On appearing in Pandora, Woodcock stated that she does not "have much experience with the Sci-Fi genre", noting that "it was fun and interesting to be submerged in another world for a couple of weeks".

 In August 2020, it was announced that Woodcock had joined the cast of the Channel 4 school drama series Ackley Bridge as "mean girl" Marina Perry.
 In November 2021, she appeared in the Sky Cinema film The Colour Room.
 In 2022, Woodcock had roles in the ITV2 teen drama series Tell Me Everything as Zia and the Lifetime prequel miniseries Flowers in the Attic: The Origin.

-She was also cast alongside Callum Kerr in the pilot of a Hulu adaptation of Richard Mason's History of a Pleasure Seeker, but it was not picked up for series.
+In 2022, Woodcock was cast alongside Callum Kerr in the pilot of a Hulu adaptation of Richard Mason's History of a Pleasure Seeker, but it was not picked up for series.
+A year later, she appeared in a recurring role in the BBC Three comedy series Such Brave Girls.
+Following that, she appeared in BBC Three's A Good Girl's Guide to Murder.
+She is also set to star in the eighth and final series of the Starz series Outlander as Amaranthus Grey.